cornelltech/wetty/chalenges/quest_1bis.md

 Terminate the process using the kill command.

 The malware process is being run as a different user.
 You need to impersonate the user in order to terminate the process.
-To do so, you need the password the hacker used.
+To do so, you need the password the agent used.
 Look for a file pwgen.txt.

 Impersonate the user.